gorenje/millieons.org/n/texts.md

 - Why are we all so [closed](/w/closed)?

+- Advertisting isn't the drug of a nation, that is [televison](https://en.wikipedia.org/wiki/The_Disposable_Heroes_of_Hiphoprisy) but it can become the basis of [one second art](/v/one-second-advertising).

 ### Unfortunate Happenstances

 - Some secrets are [poisonous secrets](/a/poisoned-secrets) — the kind that end up eating you up from the inside.